kreynoldsf5/pyASEexercises/README.md

 ### Exercise Overviews

 For each exercise, I have provided a solution based on running python interactively.
-Please package your answers in scripts so they can be easily shared.
+Please package your answers in scripts so they can be easily shared, placed in a SCM repository, etc. Your answers will start like this:
 ```python
 #!/usr/bin/env python
 import requests